-(rare supernova in February 1987 visible by the naked eye)
+(supernova in February 1987 rare for being visible by the naked eye)

 Large Magellanic Cloud, about 168000 light-years away,